iq-company/devcontainerize/README.md

 1. Make sure you have `cruft` installed:
     ```bash
-    pip install cruft
+    pip install copier
     ```

-2. Commit any local changes you have made to your project. `cruft` will not proceed if you have uncommitted changes.
+2. Commit any local changes. copier prefers a clean working tree.

 3. Run the update command:
     ```bash
-    cruft update
+    copier update
     ```

-4.  `cruft` will create a `.rej` file for any changes that couldn't be merged automatically.
-You will need to resolve these conflicts manually.
-After resolving, you can delete the `.rej` files.
+4. If the template has changed parts you modified locally, copier will show a diff and let you choose what to keep or overwrite.

 ## Features